oracle/mysql-operator/docs/enterprise-edition-example.md

 ## 03 - Create your MySQL Cluster
 Finally, create your MySQL Cluster with the required specifications entered under `spec:`

 - The `repository:` field should be the path to a Docker registry containing the enterprise edition of MySQL.
-If this is ommited, the default is taken from the MySQL operator field `defaultMysqlServer:` which you can also specify.
+If this is omitted, the default is taken from the MySQL operator field `defaultMysqlServer:` which you can also specify.
 - The `imagePullSecrets`: field allows you to specify a list of Kubernetes secret names.
-These secret(s) should contains your credentials for the Docker registry.
+These secret(s) should contain your credentials for the Docker registry.
 - The version to be used should be specified, without this, a default version is used which is **not** guaranteed to match an available image of MySQL Enterprise.
 - The namespace of the cluster  must match the namespace of the RBAC permissions created in step 01.
 ```
 kubectl apply -f examples/cluster/cluster-enterprise-version.yaml
 ```
 ### Check that it is running
-You can now run the following command to access the sql prompt in your MySQL Cluster, just replace `<NAMESPACE>` with the namespace you created your cluster in.
+You can now run the following command to access the SQL prompt in your MySQL Cluster, just replace `<NAMESPACE>` with the namespace you created your cluster in.
 ```
 sh hack/mysql.sh <NAMESPACE>/mysql-0
 ```